 In 1983, he ran again for Conservative leadership.
 He was the only bilingual Quebec candidate, and as such, his ability to appeal to Tories across the country was considered a great advantage.
 Mulroney won the leadership and gained his first seat in the House of Commons through a by-election in the riding of Central Nova.
 In the election the following year, Mulroney led the Conservatives to the greatest majority in Canadian history, winning 211 seats in the House of Commons.
 Four years later, the Conservatives won another majority.

 In his nine years in office, Mulroney brought in the two free trade agreements and introduced the Goods and Services Tax.
-Language rights in New Brunswick were entrenched in Canada's constitution and the Nunavut Agreement with the Inuit of the Eastern Arctic set in motion the creation of a third territory in Canada, representing a major achievement in Aboriginal land settlement.
+Language rights in New Brunswick were entrenched in Canada's constitution and the Nunavut Agreement with the Inuit of the Eastern Arctic set in motion the creation of a third territory in Canada, representing a major achievement in Indigenous land settlement.
 Internationally, Mulroney's stand on South African Apartheid won him respect around the world.
 He also negotiated an acid rain treaty with the United States and was an architect of the Sommet de la francophonie.